 The Strange Situation procedure: The original test of the infant-parent bond

 We hear a lot about “secure attachment relationships.”
 But what exactly do researchers mean by this term?
 Psychologist Mary Ainsworth first devised the Strange Situation procedure to assess the quality of an infant’s attachment to his or her mother.
+This article

 - explains the procedure,

-- discusses how babies respond, and
+- discusses how babies respond,

-- reviews why some children are insecurely-attached.
+- reviews why some children are insecurely-attached, and

 It also considers an important question: To what extent has research over-emphasized the role of the mother?
 Shouldn’t we also be talking about the role of fathers, grandparents, and other caregivers?